Connecting Brands with Influencers in 3 clicks!

 ⭐️ Acquired by Canada's Largest Influencer and Modeling Agency ⭐️

-Node App’s growth fueled major traction, press, and a $13M acquisition.
+Node App’s growth led to major traction, press coverage, and a $13M acquisition.
 Highlights below capture key milestones from the journey.

 Business insider